 Espresso is an open-source testing framework developed by Google.
 It's specifically used for automating user interface tests for Android applications.
 The platform offers intuitive API and automatic synchronization, and the tests can be written in Kotlin and Java.

 XCUITest is an iOS-specific UI testing framework.
 It's bundled with the XCode IDE and allows the tester to automate user interface tests for native iOS applications.
 The framework offers minimal test coverage because test scripts can only be written in Objective-C or Swift.
 However, it remains widely used because of the superior test execution speed as well as reliability.

 Calabash comprises libraries that enable test codes to interact seamlessly with both native and hybrid applications.
 It enables users to simultaneously test applications against multiple devices and facilitates smooth testing on touch screen devices.
 Calabash supports the cucumber framework, making it easy to use for non-technical quality assurance staff.
 However, the platform supports only one programming language- Ruby.

 Test apps with PreFlight

-Importantly, Preflight is agile enough to adapt your test as you make changes to your product.
-This way, you can ensure the problem is from the application and not the test whenever a test fails.
+Importantly, PreFlight is agile enough to adapt your test as you make changes to your product.
+This way, you can ensure that the problem is from the application and not the test whenever a test fails.